alicejw1/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ### Step 2: Add the Redis Pod manifest

-You need to explicitly apply the updated config.yaml file and the Redis pod manifest using the 'kubectl' CLI.
+You need to explicitly apply the updated `config.yaml` file and the Redis pod manifest using the `kubectl` CLI.
 To do so, run the following command in a shell script:

 ```shell
 kubectl apply -f example-redis-config.yaml